History of cannons: Cannon

 In 1388 cannons were used against war elephants successfully during the Ming–Mong Mao War and again in 1421 during the Lam Sơn uprising.
-In 1414 the Ming army clashed with an Oirat force near the Tula River and frightened them so much with their guns that the Oirats fled without their spare horses, only to be ambushed by concealed Chinese guns.
+In 1414 the Ming army clashed with an Oirat force near the Tuul River and frightened them so much with their guns that the Oirats fled without their spare horses, only to be ambushed by concealed Chinese guns.
 According to a Chinese observer the Oirats avoided battle several days later, "fearing that the guns had arrived again."

 Ming dynasty artillery included a vase shaped "long range awe inspiring" cannon dated from 1350 and found in the 14th century treatise Huolongjing.
 Another cannon included in the treatise called the bronze "thousand ball thunder cannon" is not vase shaped, showing an advance in metallurgy that made thickening the explosion chamber unnecessary.
 It is also depicted with a wheeled carriage, making it perhaps the earliest piece of field artillery.
 According to the Huolongjing, it was cast from bronze, fastened with iron hoops to a four-wheeled carriage, with a wooden shield placed in front to hide it from the enemy, only to be removed when firing.

 Early Ming cannons coalesced into a few typical designs.
 There was the crouching tiger cannon, a small cannon fitted with a metal collar and two legs for support.
 There was a middling cannon known as the "awe-inspiring long range cannon", which added a sight and weighed around 85 kilograms.
 Larger cannons such as the great general and great divine cannon were also developed and at least 300 of them were being made in 1465.
 The muzzle loading wrought iron "great general cannon" (大將軍炮) weighed up to 360 kilograms and could fire a 4.8 kilogram lead ball.
 Its heavier variant, the "great divine cannon" (大神銃), could weigh up to 600 kilograms and was capable of firing several iron balls and upward of a hundred iron shots at once.
 These were the last indigenous Chinese cannon designs prior to the incorporation of European models in the 16th century.